Azure/KAN/docs/tutorial/setup-guide.md

 The installation may take a few minutes.

 > [!NOTE]
-> If you face any issues towards the end of the installation to download our Helm charts to install either **symphony** or **voe**, uninstall the experience using the commands below and retry running the installer script in a couple of minutes.
+> If you face any issues towards the end of the installation to download our Helm charts to install either **symphony** or **voe**, uninstall the experience using the commands below and retry running the installer script in a few minutes.
 >
 > Azure is currently facing some issues with the Azure Container Registry not handling all download requests successfully due to high load.
 Trying again in a few minutes may resolve the issue.